Athelm: Archbishopric

 Between August 923 and September 925 he became archbishop.
 His translation from the see of Wells set a precedent for the future, and marks a break with historical practice.
-Previously the moving of a bishop from one see to another had been held to be against canon, or ecclesiastical, law.
+Previously, the moving of a bishop from one see to another had been held to be against canon, or ecclesiastical, law.
 Recently, however, the popes had themselves been translated, and this practice was to become common in England after Athelm's time.
 He was West Saxon, unlike his predecessor, Plegmund, who was Mercian, reflecting the shift in power to Wessex.
 Athelm was a paternal uncle of Dunstan, who later became Archbishop of Canterbury.
 It was Athelm who brought Dunstan to the king's court.

-Athelm presided at the coronation of King Athelstan of England on 4 September 925, and probably composed or organised the new Ordo (order of service) in which for the first time the king wore a crown instead of a helmet.
+Athelm presided at the coronation of King Athelstan of England on 4 September 925, and probably composed or organised the new Ordo (order of service) in which, for the first time, the king wore a crown instead of a helmet.
 He also attested the king's first grant to St Augustine's Abbey in Canterbury.
 It is unclear if the reason that no coins were minted with his name was his short term of office or a change in policy towards the Archbishop of Canterbury minting coins in his own name.
 Nothing else is known of Athelm's brief time as archbishop.

 Death and burial

 Athelm died on 8 January 926.
 He was later considered a saint, with a feast day of 8 January.
-He was buried at first the church of St John the Baptist near the Saxon-era Canterbury Cathedral.
+He was buried at first in the church of St John the Baptist near the Saxon-era Canterbury Cathedral.
 When a new cathedral was constructed under Archbishop Lanfranc after the Norman Conquest of England, the earlier archbishops of Canterbury were moved to the north transept of the new cathedral.
 Later, Athelm and his successor as archbishop Wulfhelm were moved to a chapel dedicated to St Benedict, which later was incorporated into the Lady Chapel constructed by Prior Thomas Goldstone (d.
 1468).